chesterxgchen/spa/README.md

          // drop database synatax error, the whole transaction should rollack,
          // therefore the database should don't be created.

-         val dropDbSql2 = sql"drop database"
+         val dropDbSql2 = sql"drop database " // noticed that we are missing database name.

          intercept[PreparedStatementException] { //expecting

            qm.updateQuery(dropDbSql2).executeUpdate
          }

        }
 ```
-   notice that different from earlier update example, the queryForUpdate method now takes
+   notice that different from earlier update example, the UpdateQuery method now takes
-   additional argument transaction; and all the udpates are within the closure of
+   optional argument transaction; and all the udpates are within the closure of
    a transaction method.

+* NOTE: There is an issue (bug), that this not work on mySQL database.

 ### Logging